 The Chase Sapphire Preferred® Card is, in my opinion, one of the best premium rewards credit cards to get right now.
-Issued by JPMorgan Chase, this card gives you 40,000 bonus points after spending $4,000 on purchases within the first 3 months of account opening.
-These 40,000 points are twice as many points as the old promotion, and are worth $500 in travel credit (when redeeming through Chase Ultimate Rewards℠)!
-You can also receive an additional 5,000 bonus points when adding an authorized user to your account and making a purchase within the first 3 months.
+Issued by JPMorgan Chase, this card gives you 40,000 bonus points when spending $4,000 on purchases within the first 3 months from account opening.
+These 40,000 points are twice as many points as the old promotion, and are worth $500 in travel credit (when redeeming through Chase Ultimate Rewards®)!
+You can also receive an additional 5,000 bonus points when adding the first authorized user to your account and making a purchase within the first 3 months.
 I think this is definitely one of the largest bonus offers I've seen so far in the credit card market this year.
 To qualify for this card, you must have a good to excellent credit score.

 Things We Like About This Card